Stealth Inc 2

 Chapter Select

-For the chapter select screen I wanted to convey the theming of a ‘you are here' location map you may find for an office floorplan.
+For the chapter select screen I wanted to convey the theming of a ‘you are here' location map you may find for an office floorplan with some whimsical iconography additions for each distinct area of the game.

 Level Editor